 The coxed four was Aggie Barnett, Kim Thomas, Sue Smith and Zaza Horne, coxed by Carol Grant.
 Annabel Eyres, Charlotte Williams and Rachel Graham raced in different pairs.

 After racing, Jackie and Ruth Howe, whose birthdays were around that time, bought a round of beers for the eight which led to a requirement for a comfort break during the fairly lengthy coach journey to the airport.
 “I think we were a bit tight on time so all of us getting off the bus didn’t go down well!,” she recalls.

 NIR had struggled to attract overseas crews for many years, and 1987 was no exception.
 Worse, the whole of Saturday’s racing was cancelled because it was too windy.
 However, according to Rowing magazine, as the conditions died down, private trials races were hastily arranged (for the GB men as well as the women) for that evening and very early on the Sunday morning.

 Whether there really were women’s openweight trials isn’t terribly clear, but the Sunday results show three openweight ARA pairs, a coxed four in the B-class event which seems likely to have been an Under-23 crews.

-The lightweight double of Carrie Wood and Gill Bond won comfortably again domestic opposition.
-The lightweight coxless four didn’t race; around this time it was reformed with Melanie Holmes and Sally-Ann Panton (who had both been in the lightweight four in 1985 when it came fourth) replacing Alexa Forbes and Judith Burne.
+The lightweight double of Carrie Wood and Gill Bond won comfortably against domestic opposition.
+The lightweight coxless four didn’t race; around this time it was re-formed with Melanie Holmes and Sally-Ann Panton (who had both been in the lightweight four in 1985 when it came fourth) replacing Alexa Forbes and Judith Burne.

 Interlude: more trials